An Immigration Law Firm You Can Trust

 What to expect during the interview

-The naturalization interview should take about 20 to 30 minutes from start to finish.
-When going to the interview, applicants should bring their green card, the appointment notice and their passport.
+The naturalization interview typically lasts between 20 and 30 minutes from start to finish.
+When attending the interview, applicants should bring their green card, the appointment notice, and a valid passport.

-The applicant’s identity will be reviewed before the interview to establish they are who they say they are.
+The applicant’s identity will be verified before the interview to confirm their authenticity.
 Applicants should consider collaborating with a trusted legal team to help ensure their paperwork is accurate.

 Even though questions asked during interviews vary from one session to the next, applicants can expect topics such as: